1. Helicopter Carried Vehicles — Part 1 (Introduction)

 Brimstone 3/JAGM

-As Brimstone 3 enters service with the RAF and JAGM with the British Army (on Apache), these 50kg weapons provide an option for a light force to extend their reach beyond Javelin, and with Brimstone 3, the very powerful autonomous guidance capability.
+As Brimstone 3 enters service with the RAF and JAGM with the British Army (on Apache), these 50 kg weapons provide an option for a light force to extend their reach beyond Javelin, and with Brimstone 3, the powerful autonomous guidance capability.

 Brimstone 3 could be volley launched from cover and the launch point vacated before the missiles hit their targets.

-As we have seen from Ukraine, Brimstone vehicle launch is possible, and various vehicle and UGV manufacturers have shown models in different configurations.
+As we have seen from Ukraine, Brimstone vehicle launch is possible, and various vehicles and UGV manufacturers have shown models in different configurations.

 A six-missile launcher on the Milrem Themis